MicroLabs-ACE/Attendance-System/README.md

 - _FingerprintConversionError_ - indicates fingerprint image could not be converted.
 If it persists, consult hardware engineer.
 - _FingerprintNotFound_ - indicates that fingerprint is not registered on fingerprint sensor.
 If it persists, try enrolling again.
 If it still persists, consult hardware engineer.
 - _FingerprintVerifySuccess_ - indicates fingerprint was found.
+- _BurstVerify_ - indicates that burst verify has begun.

 ### Delete/DeleteAll